What is a Burn Day?

 (general cleaning of yard waste from property)

-- Green waste must originate on the property where burning occurs.
+- Green waste must come from the property where burning occurs

 (cleaning of yard waste from a producing orchard or field, [gainful occupation])

 To obtain an AG Burn Permit, contact the:

 1947 Galileo Ct., Suite 103

 Davis, CA 95618

 The hours during which you may burn depend on the daily requirements established by the YSAQMD.
 Burning is allowed only on declared burn days.

 For more information you may contact us at 530-756-0212.